DomAyre/confidential-server/tools/encryption_wrapper/readme.md

 - When decrypting:

-  - The AES-GCM key is decryped with the RSA private key
+  - The AES-GCM key is decrypted with the RSA private key
   - The encrypted payload is then decrypted with the AES-GCM key